RafaelReyesCarmona/TinyTrackGPS/README.md

 Flash: [==========]  99.8% (used 32190 bytes from 32256 bytes)
 ```
 ## Changelog
+### V0.10
+  * LowPower library only when no display is defined, to reduce flash memory.
+  * Better support for LGT8F328P.
+  * Use [LGTISP](LGTISP.md) when use LGT8F328P to burn TinyTrackGPS into board.
+No bootloader.
+  * Added lcdgfx library from https://github.com/lexus2k/lcdgfx.
 ### V0.9
   * Added Timezone library for local time log.
 ### V0.8